TrDA-hab/Projects/SPI multi display/README.md

  - Run commands in the console for test Display:
    `Backlog DisplayText [z]; DisplayText [f0s2x2y2tS]`
  - Run the command in the console  to run the "Interlock" mode, for the possibility of individual output of information on displays (optional):
+   `SetOption73 ON` // Enable detach buttons from relays.
    `Interlock 1,2,3` //Group Relay1 and Relay2 and Relay3 in "group 1".
    `Interlock 1`     //Enable relay interlock mode.
  - Run the command in the console to modify the interface (optional):